 Today, as well as teaching massage and practising at the International College of Oriental Medicine, Jocelyn has established natural health clinics in East and West Sussex.
 She is a fully licensed and insured practitioner.

-Galit has a particular interest in Acupuncture for Fertilily, having treated many people in regards to this.
-Galit is also particularly adept at massage, having been the module leader for massage in the past at ICOM.
+Galit has a particular interest in Acupuncture for Fertility and was trained by Zita West in London.
+She loves treating children (no need to use needles if they don’t want me to) and she is particularly adept at massage, having been the course leader for massage in the past at ICOM.

-Besides being an acupuncturist, Galit is also the author of ‘Baby Massage – A Comprehensive Step-by Step Guide’.
+Galit is a Kundalini Yoga Teacher and an Inner Guidance/Dance Facilitator.
+She is the author of ‘Baby Massage – A Comprehensive Step-by Step Guide’.

 Madina Palmos qualified with a BSc Honours degree from the ICOM and is a member of the British Acupuncture Council.
 Prior to her journey into the world of acupuncture, Madi worked as a Western medical doctor.
 She obtained a Degree in Medicine (USSR) and a PhD in Dermatology (Uzbekistan).

 She likes to keep up to date and expand her knowledge by continuing her studies in acupuncture, and has done courses on facial acupuncture, fertility as well as training with Peter Van Kervel in acupuncture for cancer patients.
 Madi works with cancer patients at the Macmillan centre, Queen Victoria Hospital.
 She has also helped Peter Van Kervel with the translation of his book Stems and Branches into the Russian language.

 Madi is passionate about holistic medicine and personal growth and has qualified as a life coach and spiritual counsellor which she incorporates to compliment her acupuncture treatments.